 Day 2: Kangaroo Island – Adelaide (B, L)

 After breakfast, travel to Hanson Bay Wildlife Sanctuary to see wild koalas and kangaroos.
 Walk through eucalyptus groves where koalas sit in the branches while kangaroos, wallabies, echidnas and other critters roam free on the large protected property.
 Continue to Flinders Chase National Park to see huge wind-sculpted boulders nicknamed the "Remarkable Rocks."
-Take in spectacular views of the coastline at Cape Du Couedic, and stop at Admirals Arch to watch New Zealand fur seals along the water.
+Take in spectacular views of the coastline at Cape Du Couedic, and stop at Admirals Arch to watch long-nosed fur seals along the water.
 After a full morning, tuck into a tasty barbecue lunch at Flinders Chase Visitor Centre.

 After your meal, visit a secluded beach at Stokes Bay, and if time permits, take a walk at Ironstone Hill to admire spectacular views of the mainland.
 Start your return journey to the ferry, stopping as time and weather allows to visit other scenic spots.
 Your group takes a break at a restaurant where you can purchase dinner before the return journey to Adelaide.
 Alternatively, opt for the optional upgrade to return by airplane from Kingscote Airport to Adelaide.